bablukpik/deployments/vps-deployments/mern-deployment/README.md

   }
 ```

-### If you check the location /api you are going to get "502" error which is good.
+If you check the location /api you are going to get "502" error which is good.
 Our configuration works.
-The only thing we need to is running our app
+The only thing we need to is running our app.

-**Installing Node.js**
+## 6. Installing Node.js

 ```bash
 sudo apt install nodejs